Dual spaces of geodesic currents: Completeness

 \subsection{General Case}

 The following result is elementary, see~\cite[Chapter I.3, Corollary~3.8]{BH11:NonPosCurvature}. \begin{lemma} If $(X,d)$ is a proper metric space, then it is complete and locally compact. \end{lemma} We can now prove the main result of this section: \begin{theorem} Let $\mu$ be a geodesic current. \begin{enumerate} \item If $\mu$ has no atoms, then $X_\mu$ is complete if and only if $\mu$ has no components of type 2 in its structural decomposition \item If $\mu$ has atoms, then $X_{\mu}$ is complete if and only if $\mu$ is a multi-curve. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item Suppose first $\mu$ has no atoms.
 If $\sys(\mu)>0$, we have proven that $X_{\mu}$ is proper in Proposition~\ref{prop:properspace}, and therefore its complete by Lemma~\ref{thm:hopfrinow}.
 If $\sys(\mu)=0$ and $\mu$ has a component of type 2 in its decomposition, then, by Lemma~\ref{prop:incomplete}, $X_{\mu}$ is not complete.
-If it has no components of type 2, then given a Cauchy sequence, we can extract a subsequence that is contained in a piece of the tree graded space structure (by Theorem~\ref{thm:metric_tree_graded}), since in this case the transverse trees of the tree graded structure are singletons, and pieces intersect at point.
+If it has no components of type 2, then given a Cauchy sequence, we can extract a subsequence that is contained in a piece of the tree graded space structure (by Theorem~\ref{thm:metric_tree_graded}), using that the distance between non-adjacent pieces is uniformly bounded from below, that, in this case, transverse trees are singletons, and pieces intersect at a point.
 On the other hand, the subdual space corresponding to the piece is proper, and thus the subsequence is convergent.
 Hence, the original sequence is convergent. \item Suppose now $\mu$ has atoms.
 If it is a multi-curve, then it is obviously complete.
 If it is not, then it has non-atomic components or it has an infinite set of atoms (non-discrete) in $\G(\wt{X})$ (both cases can happen simultaneously, too).
 In the first case, we have a compact set of geodesics $B$ containing an infinite uncountable collection of lifts of non-closed geodesics $\mathcal{A}$ and an atom $\{ \gamma \}$.
 Consider $G=\mathcal{A} \cup\{ \gamma \}$ as a subset of $\wt{X}$, and consider an infinite sequence of points $(\overline{x_n})$ in $B-G \subset \wt{X}$, and $\overline{x} \in \gamma$, so that $\mu(G(\overline{x_n},\overline{x})) \to 0$.
 This is possible since $\mu(B)$ is finite, and we can pick a sequence of points approaching $\gamma$ along a geodesic ray that intersects $B$ and $\gamma$.
 Since we have $d_{\mu}(x_n, x)>\frac{1}{2}\mu(\{ \gamma \})$, the sequence is Cauchy but has no limit.
 If $\mu$ it is purely atomic but non-discrete, a similar argument as above can be performed, where now $\mathcal{A}$ is now replaced by a (countably) infinite set of atoms inside of a compact $B$. \end{enumerate} \end{proof}